joebertj/katacoda-scenarios/centreon/intro.md

 Step 1 talks about the elaborate installation process.
 This will help you understand all the componnents and the specific details in each component.

-If you just want to learn about Plugins you can skip to Step2.
+If you just want to learn about Plugins you can skip to Step 2.